lumiroga/fintech-Challenge4/README.md

 ## Risk Return Profile

 The Risk Return Profile explains that even if Berkshire Hathaway is the most risky portfolio, it gives the best Sharpe Ratio, even better than S&P 500, so it is a better investment option at least from the current metrics.

+## Diversify Portfolio

+When looking at the covariance we see that the 2nd best fund (considering Sharpe Ratio) is the least sensitive to S&P 500 changes.
+And looking at the volatility at the beginning of the challenge, we can tell **Tiger Global** seems to be the best investment option judging from the information we get at the challenge.